visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 compute resource such as a supercomputing center.
-This will always give better performance than running on a remote system using X display forwarding, since interactions with the graphical user interface will be faster and VisIt_ will be able to leverage your graphics accelerator on your desktop.
+This will always give better performance than running on a remote system using X display forwarding, since interactions with the graphical user interface will be faster and VisIt_ will be able to leverage the graphics processing unit on your desktop.
 The portion running on your local system is refered to as the client and the portion running on the remote compute resource is refered to as the server.
 The client is responsible for the graphical user interface and